REVELATION READING

 The Illusion is presented by L’Alliance New York, in partnership with Red Bull Theater.

-This event will premiere live in-person from the Florence Gould Theatre at L'Alliance New York on Monday, February 16, 2026 at 7:30 PM ET.
-The recording will be available at 7:30 PM ET on Tuesday, February 17 until 11:59 PM ET on Sunday, February 22.
-Open Captions will be available at 7:30 PM ET on Wednesday, February 18 until 11:59 PM ET on Sunday, February 22.
+This event premiered live in-person from the Florence Gould Theatre at L'Alliance New York on Monday, February 16, 2026 at 7:30 PM ET.
+The recording was available from 7:30 PM ET on Tuesday, February 17 until 11:59 PM ET on Sunday, February 22.
+Open Captions were available from 7:30 PM ET on Wednesday, February 18 until 11:59 PM ET on Sunday, February 22.

 THE CAST